codidact/docs/User-Help/Platform-Help/Writing-Posts/CodidactAccessibilityHelpArticle.md

   This doesn't mean avoiding all technical terms, or not using the correct terms for things, but don't use jargon or fancy words when it's not necessary.
 This makes it easier for people who don't speak English as their first language, or people with cognitive disabilities, to understand your post.

 This should not come at the expense of precision or accuracy, though; keep your audience in mind.
-If you are writing for a highly specialized or technical audience, you shouldn't necessary shy aware from using the relevant terminology; but if you're writing for everyone, using relatively simple terms is often a good idea.
+If you are writing for a highly specialized or technical audience, you shouldn't necessary shy away from using the relevant terminology; but if you're writing for everyone, using relatively simple terms is often a good idea.

 <h3 id="Jargon">Define acronyms and specialized terms</h3>